ricardo85x/tokenize-dapp/README.md

  - It is using **solidity 0.8.0**
  - it is using **NextJs** with **typescript** instead of React with javascript
  - it is using **hardhat** instead of truffle
- - was added new features to smart contracts and dapp.
+ - was added new features to smart contracts and dapp like your can create your own token and becomes admin

 Live demo: